gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

   * - Library: Thresholds (Formerly Provisioning: Thresholds)
     - None, Read, Full
     - Determines access to |LibAutSca|.
-    - Scale Thresholds is where preconfigured settings for auto-scaling Instances is configured.
+    - Scale Thresholds is where preconfigured settings for auto-scaling Instances are configured.
 When adding auto-scaling to an Instance, existing Scale Thresholds can be selected to define auto-scaling rules.
     - This permission is recommended for those responsible for defining auto-scaling for Instances.
     - This permission is recommended to be set to None or Read on the Tenant Role to restrict access for Subtenant users.
   * - Library: Virtual Images (Formerly Provisioning: Virtual Images)